 Nutmeg now also accepts most defined benefit (DB) pension transfers.
 These are sometimes known as final salary pensions.

-Customers transferring DB pensions valued over £30,000 must obtain specialist financial advice before transferring.
+Customers transferring pensions with safeguarded benefits valued over £30,000 must obtain specialist financial advice before transferring.
+Pensions with safeguarded benefits include DB pensions, and DC pensions with guarantees such as guaranteed minimum pensions (GMPs) and guaranteed annuity rates (GARs).
 A suitable adviser can be found through the government’s Money Advice Service retirement adviser directory.

 We still won’t be accepting DB pension transfers from local authority pensions or the Universities Superannuation Scheme.

 The government adds 25% of any contributions you make to your pension pot, up to the value of your total annual earnings.
 So, if you pay in £10,000 for example, the government will add £2,500.
 One of the big advantages of a Nutmeg personal pension is that we will add this amount to any contribution you make straight away, so you get to benefit from having the money invested in your pension pot as soon as possible.
 If you pay 40% or 45% income tax you may be able to claim back even more from the government by filling in an annual tax return form.

 Tax treatment depends on your individual circumstances and may change in the future.

 The majority of pension transfers take 2-3 weeks in total to complete.
 Some can take around three months, depending on your provider.

 You’re not the only one.
 The government provides a handy Pension Finder service for just these occasions.